Understanding the Mastercard Excessive Chargeback Program

 1. What is the Mastercard Excessive Chargeback Program?

-2. What are the different tiers of the ECP?
+2. What Are the Different Tiers of the ECP?

-3. How do you get out of the ECP?
+3. How Do You Get Out of the ECP?

 Nobody likes chargebacks.
 Even though they may be necessary at times to protect consumers from fraudsters and deceptive merchants, in an ideal payment ecosystem chargebacks would be few and far between.
 The card brands are keenly aware of this, and they frequently put out mandates and guidelines designed to reduce the number of chargebacks that pass through their networks.